Mizuhara-Mito/intellij-keymap-tooltip/README.md

 ## How It Works

 Simply press an IntelliJ shortcut you're used to (e.g., `Cmd+D` to duplicate a line).
-A small information message will pop up, reminding you of the VS Code equivalent (e.g., `Option+Shift+Down`).
+A small information message will pop up in the status bar, reminding you of the VS Code equivalent (e.g., `Option+Shift+Down`).

 ## Supported Shortcuts